Ivanka Trump Gives Dad An ‘A’ In His Job As President, But Says They Don’t Always Agree

 Ivanka thinks it’s “normal” that she and her father don’t agree on every issue they discuss.
 She explained that she and President Trump cover a “plethora” of issues and that he trusts her to give him “open and candid feedback” as well as giving her opinions.
 Ivanka shared that she makes her positions known to him on different topics and that “sometimes we agree.
 Sometimes we disagree.”

-When asked to provide specifics on where she and Trump disagree, Ivanka simply replied that they’re “different people” and there are “areas” where they don’t see eye-to-eye on things.
-One major disagreement it’s know they had was she being against her father’s decision to withdraw from the Paris Accord.
+When asked to provide specifics on where she and Trump disagree, Ivanka simply replied that they’re “different people,” and there are “areas” where they don’t see eye-to-eye on things.
+One major disagreement it’s known they had was when she went against her father’s decision to withdraw from the Paris Accord.
 Although Ivanka was strongly opposed to the decision, he followed through on his plan.
 Ivanka’s husband and senior adviser to Trump, Jared Kushner, was also against the decision.

 “I think it’s normal to not have 100 percent aligned viewpoints on every issue.
 I think that would be a very strange scenario.
 And I don’t think anyone operates like that with a parent or within the context of an administration.”